boidushya/better-lyrics/README.md

 > [!TIP]
 >
-> To change settings, click on the Better Lyrics icon in the extensions toolbar.
-Changes are applied immediately and don't require a page refresh.
-However, in some cases—for example, after updating the extension—you might need to refresh the page for settings or CSS updates to take effect.
+> To change settings, click the Better Lyrics icon in your extensions toolbar.
+Changes apply immediately without needing to refresh the page.
+However, in some cases, for example, after updating the extension - you might need to refresh for settings or CSS updates to take effect.

 ## Styling

-Custom styling for lyrics is available in Better Lyrics v1.7.0 and later versions.
-This feature allows you to personalize the appearance of both the lyrics and the entire YouTube Music interface.
+Custom styling for lyrics is available from Better Lyrics v1.7.0 onwards.
+This allows you to personalize the appearance of both lyrics and the entire YouTube Music interface.
 For detailed instructions on customizing styles, importing/exporting themes, and using pre-made themes, please consult our [Styling Guide](./STYLING.md).

 ## Extension Permissions